Kim Kardashian Is Considering Using Surrogate For Third Child

 Kim Kardashian has been completely open about her desire to have a third child with her husband, Kanye West.
-The reality star and mom of two has also documented her struggles with conceiving on her reality show, Keeping Up With The Kardashian’s.
+The reality star and mom of two has also documented her struggles with conceiving on her reality show, Keeping Up With The Kardashians.
 That storyline continued on tonight’s episode, and Kim revealed that she’s considering using a surrogate to carry her third child.

-During the beginning of the episode, Kim Kardashian, while holding her first-born, North West spoke about the reason she wants to grow her family.
+During the beginning of the episode, Kim Kardashian, while holding her first-born, North West, spoke about the reason she wants to grow her family.

 A post shared by Kim Kardashian West (@kimkardashian) on